 - Christopher J. Barr, David B. MacGregor and Michael W. Gang successfully handle numerous matters before both state and federal courts on significant issues concerning the energy industry.

 - Paula J. McDermott is skilled in the handling of Administrative, Regulatory and Constitutional appellate cases and has significant experience with matters before the Board of Claims.

-- Ronald H. Levine, John N. Joseph, and Peter D. Hardy focus on the defense of white-collar criminal matters including, but not limited to, government investigations.
+- Ronald H. Levine and John N. Joseph focus on the defense of white-collar criminal matters including, but not limited to, government investigations.

 - Brian W. Bisignani contributes significant experience in bankruptcy and creditors’ rights appellate matters.

 - Richard L. McMonigle applies his extensive insurance law experience through the appellate process.